 You can use the Service Management API to create, list, delete, update, and get properties of an affinity group and locations within your subscription.
 See Operations on Affinity Groups and Operations on Locations for a complete list of API operations.

 You can view subscription history for a specified timeframe by using the Service Management API.
 For example, you can list all cloud services that were created in the past month.
 See Operations on Subscriptions for a complete list of API operations.

-You can manage operations on Windows Azure SQL Database:
+You can manage operations for Azure SQL Databases: